jupyter/governance/conduct/code_of_conduct.md

 [reporting the incident to the CoC committee](#Reporting).

-If the incident involves physical danger, or involves a threat to anyone's safety (e.g. threats of violence), any member of the community may -- and should -- act unilaterally to protect the safety of any community member.
+If the incident involves physical danger, or involves a threat to anyone's safety (such as threats of violence), any member of the community may -- and should -- act unilaterally to protect the safety of any community member.
 This can include contacting law enforcement, other members of the Jupyter community, or other local personnel that are present.